RajkumarRajamani/selenium-brain/README.md

  achieved by simply using `peek()` method.

  It accepts `BaseElement` and `Consumer<BaseElement>` as argument.
-If you want to perform some operation on the element being validated, before you start that validation, simply use it as below at run time.
+If you want to perform some operation on the element being validated, before you start that validation, simply use it as below.

- For Example, the element that you are trying to validate is an `<input>` html element, and before checking thousand-separator format, assume you want to perform some operations either on that field itself or in generic to meet the criteria of validation, then the snippet goes as below,
+ For Example, the element that you are trying to validate is an `<input>` html element, and before checking thousand-separator format, assume you want to perform some operations either on that field itself or any generic operation to meet the criteria of validation, then the snippet goes as below,

  ``` java